LAN-tr/Diversity-and-Inclusion/README.md

 **Update**

 The design changed from my wireframes as I decided to change the content, cover text, and section headings.
 The cover text changed from 'Your resource for inclusive change' to 'Impower.
 Include.
 Thrive.'
 The 'We are here to help' section became 'Encouraging equality, diversity and inclusion brings numerous benefits'.
-The two sections became 'Diversity' and 'Inclusion'.
+The two sections accessible through internal links became 'Diversity' and 'Inclusion'.

 ### Accessibility Considerations